Alexis Hill (Nevada politician): 2024 election certification dispute

 In July 2024, the Washoe County Commission voted 3–2 against certifying the results of a Republican primary recount, an action that temporarily left the county in violation of Nevada law requiring certification of all election results.
-Hill and fellow Democratic commissioner Clara Andriola voted in favor of certification, while three Republican commissioners opposed it.
+Hill and fellow Democratic commissioner Mariluz Garcia voted in favor of certification, while three Republican commissioners opposed it.
 After state officials warned that failure to certify could trigger court action, two Republicans switched their votes, and the board ultimately certified the recount results several days later receiving national attention.

-2026 Gubernatorial election
+2026 gubernatorial election

-In July 2025, Hill announced her intention to run in the 2026 election for Nevada governor.
-She indicated she would compete in the Democratic primary.
+In July 2025, Hill announced her intention to run in the 2026 election for Nevada governor as a Democratic candidate.
+Her platform included tax reform, including changes to property tax and ending certain corporate tax incentives, temporary rent caps, infrastructure investment, and continued focus on housing affordability.

-Her platform includes tax reform, including changes to property tax and ending certain corporate tax incentives, temporary rent caps, infrastructure investment, and continued focus on housing affordability.
+On June 9, the Associated Press called the primary election in favor of Aaron Ford, with Hill conceding the same day.
+Hill came second in the primary, receiving 23.9% of the vote compared to Ford's 63.3%.

 Personal life

-Hill resides in the Old Southwest neighborhood of Reno with her husband, Matthew Tuma, and their daughter Zora.
+Hill resides in the Old Southwest neighborhood of Reno with her husband and daughter.